markwest1972/smart-security-camera/aws-lambda-functions/nodejs/nodemailer-error-handler/readme.md

 ## Contents

 1. **index.js** - Node.js code triggered by exceptions in the processing of incoming images.
-2. **package.json** - npm dependancies.
+2. **package.json** - npm dependencies.

 ## How to use

 ### Creating a Zip File

 This function uses third party libraries.
-This means that we have to create a zip file containing the code and all dependancies.
+This means that we have to create a zip file containing the code and all dependencies.

 1. Get a local copy of this directory by using git clone.
 2. Use "npm install" to download dependancies.